Legitcode/ReactJSNews/posts/2015-12-12-isomorphic-react-in-real-life.md

 ## Preface

 Let's start with the term "Isomorphic application".
 An isomorphic JavaScript application is just a JavaScript application that can run both client-side and server-side (in most cases it is a single-page application that can be run on server).
-I do not like the word "isomorphic", I believe that programmers should struggle complexity (not only in code) and the word "isomorphic" сomlicates understanding, therefore it increases complexity :).
+I do not like the word "isomorphic", I believe that programmers should struggle complexity (not only in code) and the word "isomorphic" complicates understanding, therefore it increases complexity :).
 There is another name for isomorphic JavaScript - "Universal JavaScript", but in my opinion the word "Universal" is too general.
 So, in this post, I will use the word "isomorphic" ( even if do not like it :) ).

 How do people see an isomorphic app?
 You can find diagramms in the internet like this one: